hai-vr/documentation/docs/basis/avatar-customization/vixxy/index.md

 ### Networking

 When the **Networked** option is checked, the state of this object will be made visible to other users.

+The *Advanced Networking* dropdown currenlty has no effect.

 [//]: # ()
 [//]: # (### Advanced Networking)